EdytaJ/Pilates-and-Wellness/README.md

 The webpage has a Homepage and 1 further page.
 'Thank you' is page only visible to user who sign up for class.

+- Photos - all photos on this page are from Jana Melanie, Yoga teacher and mindfulness advocate.
+Jana is a social media person and I reached out to her to seek permission in using her images.
+She agreed for her images to be used in my project.
+Jana is my inspiration behind the page content idea and of course image choice.

 - Navigation menu

 Page is featured with navigation menu clearly defined at the top of the page.
 Navigation links, once clicked, are taking user to particular section of the page.